 - We didn’t think the chemistry was right

 I’m sure you’ve heard the same and many more.
 But these are only the outcomes and don’t help get to the cause of why.
-My job is to help agencies win more and so I incessantly seek to analyze and understand this issue.
-I recently fielded a survey among 156 small, medium, and large agency owners and business development leads.
-About 83% full-service and 61% handle both B2C and B2B.
+My job is to help agencies win more, so I incessantly seek to analyze and understand this issue.
+I recently fielded a survey among 156 small, medium, and large agency owners and business development execs.
+About 83% full-service, and 61% handle both B2C and B2B.
 One of the questions in the survey was this very subject.
 It certainly isn’t scientific but helpful in my quest to find answers.
 I fielded this survey a few years ago to gauge current practices.
 You can download the survey results at the end of this post.

 The top reasons agency owners reported:

 The most common problem agencies report is Lack of time.
 I hear it every day.
 Most agencies handle agency growth as a secondary effort, after and in between client work.
 After all, clients pay the bills, right?
 If business development isn’t your most important client, you will never find enough time.
 What if you told your clients, I’m sorry, I didn’t have enough time to get your work done?
 You have to treat your agency as your most important client.
 If you don’t, all the other factors you will see in the survey and what you experience every day will continue, and your win rate will reflect it.
 Current income is important, but future income is essential to the future of your agency.